 WHAT IF I HAVE ASSETS?

 You are allowed to have assets.
-As far as I know, they will count a small portion of your assets as income.
+They will count a small portion of your assets as income.
 Unless you are really rich, it usually will not make an enormous difference in your rent.

 DO THEY ACCEPT PETS?

-Usually they will not except pets but they will accept emotional support animals and/or service animals for people with disabilities.
+All apartments will accept emotional support animals and/or service animals for people with disabilities.
 An emotional support animal requires a letter from your doctor.
-A service animal requires training.
+A service animal requires training plus a letter from your doctor.
 There are many online sites with information on support animals.
 Don’t be fooled by sites that tell you to pay them money to “certify” your animal.
-There is no legal certification for support and service animals.
+There is no legal certification process for support and service animals.

 If you need two bedrooms, you can apply to be on the waiting list for a two bedroom.
-There are less two bedrooms available, and there may be a much longer waiting list.
+You can get on both waiting lists for one and two bedrooms at the same time.

 Your rent will be the same for a one bedroom or a two bedroom.